ysdn2019/Graduates-List/graduates/ellie-keller.md

 ---
 path: /work/nord
 graduate: Ellie Keller
-mainimg: /assets/work/Keller_Ellie_project3_web_main.jpg
+cover: /assets/work/Keller_Ellie_project3_web_main.jpg
-thumbnailimg: /assets/work/Keller_Ellie_project3_web_thumbnail.jpg
+thumbnail: /assets/work/Keller_Ellie_project3_web_thumbnail.jpg
 title: Nord
 groupmembers:
-fields: Branding, Digital, Motion
+category: Branding, Digital, Motion
 mediumdimensions: Motion
 description: Nord is a fictional Scandinavian design festival for architecture, industrial design, and graphic design.
 The video is a short teaser trailer that is meant to introduce the festival.
 The branding and style is heavily influenced by the simplicity, balance, and playfulness found in Nordic design.
 digitallink: https://vimeo.com/298037961